 The most successful coach in Florida State history, Leonard Hamilton is the Seminoles’ all-time winningest coach and is the eighth winningest coach in ACC history.
 He became the Seminoles’ winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and became the eighth all-time winningest coach in ACC history as he guided the Seminoles past Samford on Dec.
 19, 2016.
-Hamilton will enter the 2017-18 season as the eighth winningest coach in ACC history (282 overall wins) and is 48 wins behind Terry Holland of Virginia) for seventh highest win total in the nation’s most storied and illustrious conference – the ACC.
+Hamilton enters the 2018-19 season as the eighth winningest coach in ACC history (305 overall wins) and is only 21 wins behind Terry Holland of Virginia for seventh highest win total in the nation’s most storied and illustrious conference – the ACC.

-Under Hamilton and since the start of the 2005-06 season, the Seminoles are the third winningest overall program in the ACC with 282 wins and are one of only three teams that have won at least 60 percent of its games.
-Florida State is one of only three teams in the ACC that averages at least 21 wins or more per season and is one of only three teams that has won at least 20 games in a season seven times in the last 11 years.
+Under Hamilton and since the start of the 2005-06 season, the Seminoles are the third winningest overall program in the ACC with 282 wins and are one of only four teams that have won at least 60 percent of its games.
+Florida State is one of only four teams in the ACC that averages at least 21 wins or more per season and is one of only three teams that has won at least 20 games in a season nine times in the last 12 years.